 Every year two councillors are elected by their peers to represent their class.
 They wear their badges with pride and stand out as role models in the school.
-Councillors can be identified by their photos on the notice board in the school hall.
-You can also find the minutes of the latest minute and any projects we are currently working on.

 These are a few things that the School Council members of the past have said following their time in role....